 With a master degree in Political Science, she worked as PhD tutor in the university and as chief operating officer in the corporate sector before focusing on photography.

-In 2016 she attended the summer masterclass in ‘Visual Storytelling in the Digital Age’ at ICP (International Center of Photography New York) and three Magnum workshops about visual narrative and editing in 2016.
-She’s currently part of the mentorship program with Warehouse421 (Abu Dhabi) and Gulf Photo Plus (Dubai).
+In 2016 she attended the summer masterclass in ‘Visual Storytelling in the Digital Age’ at ICP (International Center of Photography New York) and several Magnum workshops on visual narrative and editing in 2016.

 Her work has been shown in collective exhibitions “Vantage Point” 2015-2017 at Sharjah Art Foundation, “No Place Like Home” and “Arab Streets Vol. II” at Gulf Photo Plus in 2018 (Dubai), “Portraits of Humanity” as winner for the world tour in 2019, “Mina Zayed: reflections on past future” at Warehouse421 in 2020 (Abu Dhabi); also in the collective books “Spectrum” by HIP Hotels (2016) and “Portraits of Humanity” by British Journal of Photography (2019).